-Do a fair amount of driving in Florida, and you'll run into a toll road.
+If you do a fair amount of driving in Florida, the chances are that you'll run into a toll road.
 When that happens in a rental car, it can be a pricey gotcha.

-Compounding the problem is that a good chunk of Florida's toll roads—especially those in South Florida—don't take cold, hard cash, so you'll be dealing with all-electronic tolling.
+Compounding the problem is that a good chunk of Florida's toll roads—especially those in South Florida—don't take cold, hard cash, so you'll be dealing exclusively with electronic tolling.
 Ignore the signs saying you can pay by mail.
-The toll authorities bill by license plate, which means the rental car agency is going to receive your bill, and they'll happily pass on the charge—along with a surcharge—to you.
+The authorities bill by license plate, which means the rental car agency is going to receive your bill, and they'll happily pass along the charge to you along with a surcharge.

 How to Pay Florida Tolls in a Rental Car

-The Florida toll quagmire conspires to pressure you to buying a toll pass from the car rental agency.
-While this might make sense in some cases, many travelers—especially those on a longer vacation—find that buying their own passes a better value.
+In short, the Florida toll quagmire conspires to pressure you to buying a toll pass from the car rental agency.
+While this might make sense in some cases, many travelers—especially those on a longer vacation—find that buying their own passes is a better value.

 Non-Florida Toll Passes That Work in Florida